-Prairie Junegrass is a cool season perennial grass that forms light green tufts around two feet tall.
-Its flowers appear in late spring to early summer as silvery, light green plumes dancing on tall stalks, above the dense, bunching vegetation below.
+Prairie junegrass is a cool-season perennial grass that forms light green tufts around two feet tall.
+Flowers appear in late spring to early summer as silvery, light green plumes dancing on tall stalks, above the dense, bunching vegetation below.
 By mid-summer the plumes turn tan and some or all of the plant may go dormant until fall.
 It is an ideal replacement for ornamental bunch grasses.

 - Light requirements: full sun